Humic substance: Chemical characteristics

 Since the dawn of modern chemistry, humic substances are among the most studied among natural materials.
 Despite long study, their molecular structure remains debatable.
 The traditional view has been that humic substances are hetero- poly-condensates, in varying associations with clay.
-A more recent view is that relatively small molecules also play major a role.
+A more recent view is that relatively small molecules also play a major role.

 A typical humic substance is a mixture of many molecules, some of which are based on a motif of aromatic nuclei with phenolic and carboxylic substituents, linked together; The functional groups that contribute most to surface charge and reactivity of humic substances are phenolic and carboxylic groups.
 Humic substances commonly behave as mixtures of dibasic acids, with a pK_{1} value around 4 for protonation of carboxyl groups and around 8 for protonation of phenolate groups in HA.
 Fulvic acids are more acidic than HA.
 There is considerable overall similarity among individual humic acids.
 For this reason, measured pK values for a given sample are average values relating to the constituent species.
 The other important characteristic is charge density.